-An accidentl gap is a form of a non-word or morpheme which is well formed according to language-specific phonological but does not existent in the language.
+An accidental gap is a form of a non-word or morpheme which is well formed according to language-specific phonological but does not existent in the language.
 Ex: brick

-A grammatical case marking the object of transitive verbs.
+The accusative case marks the object of transitive verbs.
 V head assigns accusative case to its complement sister NP.

-The study of the physical properties of how sounds during production and perception.
+Acoustic phonetics is the study of the physical properties of sounds during production and perception.
 This includes, periodicity, frequencies, formants, etc. Much of this work is carried out using a spectrogram.

 An acoustic signal is any sound or noise that carries coded information to a reception mechanism, e.g., eardrum, which is decoded based on the physical properties the of sound.